m-lamonaca/programming-notes/docs/dotnet/C#/C#.md

 The `Read` method returns an `int`.
 This tells how many bytes were read from the stream, the method _does not guarantee_ to provide the amount of data requested.
 The reason `Read` is slightly tricky is that some streams are live, representing a source of information that produces data gradually as the program runs.

-**NOTE**: If asked for more than one byte at a time, a `Stream` is always free to return less data than requested from Read for any reason.
+> **Note**: If asked for more than one byte at a time, a `Stream` is always free to return less data than requested from Read for any reason.
 Never presume that a call to `Read` returned as much data as it could.

 ### Position & Seeking